 Before you step into an appliance retailer, however, it’s best to do your own research before you set your heart on a model.
-By looking at features such as energy efficiency, as well as simply measuring the space you have in your kitchen for a fridge to fit, will give you a better idea as to what model you should walk out the door with.
+Looking at features such as energy efficiency, as well as simply measuring the space you have in your kitchen for a fridge to fit will give you a better idea as to what model you should walk out the door with.
 Then it comes down to the fancy features you need and want – and are happy to pay for.

-*Prices taken from Miele, correct as of April 2020.
+*Prices taken from Miele, correct as of February 2022.

 About the author of this page